trendless/chtmlrelay/www/src/privacy.md

 Chatmail relays exist to transmit end-to-end encrypted messages between users.
 As such, this chatmail relay neither asks for nor retains personal information.

 A chatmail relay is unlike classic email servers (e.g., Hotmail/Outlook, Gmail, your ISP, etc) that collect and use personal data and can permanently store messages.
-A chatmail relay behaves more like Signal's servers, though chatmail doesn't know your phone number *and* it interoperates with other chatmail relays.
+A chatmail relay behaves more like Signal's servers, though chatmail relays don't know your phone number *and* they interoperate with other chatmail relays.

 This chatmail relay: